 Test case title should be precise and tells what needs to do. if possible give navigation in title

-this always help team to understand about the test case.
+this always helps the team to understand the test case.

-Make sure that if the test cases requires to prior state before starting the test case or need data preparation that needs to be mentioned in pre-requisites.
+Make sure that if the test cases require the prior state before starting the test case or need data preparation that needs to be mentioned in pre-requisites.

-many times it happens, QA can not able to explain the test case in one line. so in summary section QA should put the details about the test case. typically the objective of test case.
+many times it happens, QA can not able to explain the test case in one line. so in summary section, QA should put the details about the test case. typically the objective of the test case.

 Steps and Expected results:

-It is always beneficial to have detailed steps and expected result of each step. which really helps in test execution. do not write test step which include lot of steps and other QAs cannot understand it. to combine the test cases use arrors for navigation (>),
+It is always beneficial to have detailed steps and expected a result of each step. which really helps in test execution. do not write test step which includes a lot of steps and other QAs cannot understand it. to combine the test cases use arrows for navigation (>),

 - Log-in to <website url> with valid credentials